 This standard addresses safe practice and the care of patients/clients as the prime considerations.
-The focus is on work-integrated learning and supervision and the way the education provider effectively manages work-integrated learning environments to ensure quality and reliable outcomes for both patients/clients and students.
+The focus is on work-integrated learning and supervision and the way the education provider effectively manages internal or external work-integrated learning environments to ensure quality and reliable outcomes for both patients/clients and students.